Polish diaspora: Benelux

+There were some migrations from Poland to the Netherlands in the early modern period, with notable emigrants including painters Krzysztof Lubieniecki and Teodor Lubieniecki, and Admiral Krzysztof Arciszewski who served in the Dutch West India Company.

+Some 200 Poles, mostly intelligentsia and military officers, fled to Belgium after the unsuccessful Polish November Uprising in the 1830s, with some 60 officers employed the Belgian army, including Polish General Jan Zygmunt Skrzynecki, who was in charge of organizing the newly formed Belgian army, and others serving as instructors.
+The Great Emigration marked the first notable wave of Polish migration to Belgium.
+Some 200 Poles fled to Belgium, mostly to Brussels, Ghent and Liège, after the fall of the Polish January Uprising.

 Polish immigration to the Netherlands has steadily increased since Poland joined the EU, and now 173,231 Polish people live in the country (2021, first generation.
 Most of them are guest workers from the European Union contract labour program, as more Poles obtain light industrial jobs.
 The number of Polish nationals could double in the next decade, depending on economic conditions in Poland.
 Most Poles in the Netherlands are in The Hague (30,000), but Polish émigrés have been long settled in Amsterdam and industrial towns or cities like Utrecht and Groningen.
 Polish immigrants arrived to find employment in the country in the 19th and 20th centuries.
+Some 3,200 Poles lived in the Netherlands in the 1920s.

 Belgium has 70,000 Poles, but the number of Belgians of Polish descent could be as high as 200,000).
-Present queen of the Belgians, Queen Mathilde, is daughter to a Pole, Countess Anna Maria d'Udekem d'Acoz, née Komorowska.
+Present Queen of the Belgians, Mathilde, is daughter to a Pole, Countess Anna Maria d'Udekem d'Acoz, née Komorowska.